Family Life Services Center operates for the benefit of the Greater Ann Arbor / Ypsilanti Communities.

-Our community benefit efforts will focus on providing creative solutions to improve access to pregnancy care both locally and systemically which includes on-going, comprehensive and preventative pregnancy services.
+Our community benefit efforts focus on providing creative solutions to improve access to pregnancy care, both locally and systemically, which includes on-going, comprehensive and preventative pregnancy services.

 Principle #6: Strategic Planning

-All community benefit initiatives will be an integral component of the Family Life Services Center and local ministry integrated strategic and financial plans, inclusive of budgeting to provide financial and human resources (in partnership with other community stakeholders when appropriate) adequate for successful program implementation.
+All community benefit initiatives are an integral component of the Family Life Services Center and local ministry integrated strategic and financial plans, inclusive of budgeting, to provide financial and human resources (in partnership with other community stakeholders when appropriate) adequate for successful program implementation.

 Principle #7: Governance

-Family Life Services Center’s local ministry board will provide direction and oversight in the community benefit planning, reporting, and evaluation processes.
+FLS Center’s local ministry board works to provide direction and oversight in the community benefit planning, reporting, and evaluation processes.

 Principle #8: Senior Leadership

-Senior Leaders will be the community benefit champions at each mission service location and be held accountable for outcomes that improve the health of the community.
+FLS Senior Leaders are the community benefit champions at each mission service location and are held accountable for outcomes that improve the health of the community.

 Principle #9: Diversity